 A mortgage lender is much less likely to give you a loan if you’ll have no money left after paying your down payment and closing costs.
 You’ll most likely need at least a partial emergency fund before you apply for a mortgage, so you may want to make saving for emergencies your first priority.

 All About Reserves

-There are four basic requirements to getting a mortgage: income, credit, collateral (the value of the property) and assets.
-Assets includes both your down payment/closing costs and your cash reserves.
+There are four basic requirements to getting a mortgage: income, credit, collateral (the value of the property), and assets.
+Assets include both your down payment/closing costs and your cash reserves.